| Russian

 of June, to implement a general allocation of Special Drawing Rights (SDRs) to

-The recent doubling of access limits for concessional lending to low-income
+members in an amount equivalent to US$250 billion.
+Lending for Low-Income Countries The recent doubling of access limits for concessional lending to low-income

 countries was already an important step forward.
 In the coming weeks, the